MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 1. Select **Save** to apply the settings.

-You've enabled Defender for Cloud Apps to scan files for sensitivity labels and monitor files so that file policies can evaluate and apply governance actions.
+You've enabled Microsoft Purview integration in Defender for Cloud Apps.
+Defender can now detect sensitivity labels and monitor files for policy evaluation and governance actions.

 <!---